 George A. Hormel – Short Biography

 Canned food, particularly canned meat products, is a staple in every American home today.
-This was not the case, however, back in the early 20th century when canned food was considered unnatural and foreign.
+This was not the case back in the early 20th century when canned food was considered unnatural and foreign.

 George A. Hormel changed this view when he introduced his line of canned meat, which became so popular that his company, the Hormel Company, continues to thrive to this day.

 George A. Hormel – Revolutionizing the Canned Meat Industry

-With $500 as capital investment, Hormel put up George A. Hormel & Co. with an old abandoned creamery building serving as the company headquarters.
+With $500 as a capital investment, Hormel put up George A. Hormel & Co. with an old abandoned creamery building serving as the company headquarters.

-Hormel’s meat business started with a few livestock, which grew to a couple of hundreds, and then to thousands by 1893.
+Hormel’s meat business started with a few livestock, which grew to a couple of hundred, and then to thousands by 1893.
 By then, Hormel’s brothers John and Herman had joined the rapidly growing business.
 By the beginning of the 1900s, the Hormel Company was operating an expanded meat-processing plant and a handful of distribution branches all over the United States, including Minneapolis, Dallas, Chicago, and Atlanta.

 It was in the 1920s when Hormel created the biggest breakthrough in the meat packaging business.
 His company introduced America’s first-ever ham in a can, the Hormel Flavor-Sealed Ham.
 The product was so successful that Americans who were not used to canned food began buying them in bulk.

 Throughout the succeeding decades, Hormel was able to introduce a complete line of processed and canned meat.
 The lineup included different varieties of ham, beef, and chili.
 One of the most famous Hormel products was Spam luncheon meat, which remains a staple item in the kitchen shelves of homes around the world.